CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 Laptops are available in various variants and device classes.
 These differ not only in their dimensions and features, but also in the safety mechanisms and ease of use.
 In addition, they make different demands on hardware and software components in the operating environment.

-With the large number of different laptop models with the most different operating systems compatibility problems with hardware, software on laptop and PC as well as interfaces are obvious.
+With the large number of different laptop models with the most different operating systems, compatibility problems with hardware, software on laptop and PC as well as interfaces are obvious.

 First, a requirement analysis should be carried out.
 On the one hand, the goal here is to determine all possible application scenarios and, on the other hand, to derive requirements for the required hardware and software components.